-The total pension liability was determined by an actuarial valuation as of October 1, 2013 (and roll forward to September 30, 2014), using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability was determined by an actuarial valuation as of October 1, 2014 and 2013 (and rolled forward to September 30, 2015 and 2014, respectively), using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.75 percent

-Salary increases 3.0 percent per annum

-Investment rate of return 7.0 percent, net of pension plan

-investment expense, including inflation

-Mortality rates RP-2000 Mortality Table
+October 1, 2014 October 1, 2013 Inflation 2.50 percent 2.75 percent Salary increases 3.0 percent per annum 3.0 percent per annum Investment rate of 7.0 percent, net of pension plan 7.0 percent, net of pension plan return investment expense, investment expense, including including inflation inflation Mortality rates RP-2000 Mortality Table RP-2000 Mortality Table

-The actuarial assumptions used in the October 1, 2013 valuation were based on results of an actuarial experience study for the period October 1, 2004 through September 30, 2013.
+The actuarial assumptions used in the October 1, 2014 and 2013 valuations were based on results of an actuarial experience study for the period October 1, 2005 through September 30, 2014.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the Plan's target asset allocation as of September 30, 2014 are summarized in the table under the heading "Investment policy" in Note 5 to the financial statements.
+Best estimates of arithmetic real rates of return for each major asset class included in the Plan's target asset allocation are summarized in the discussion below.